jenkinsci/winstone/README.md

 Winstone is a command line interface around Jetty 9.4, which implements servlet 3.1, WebSocket/JSR-356, and HTTP/2 support.
-It is used as the default embedded servlet container in Jenkins (via [executable-war](https://github.com/jenkinsci/extras-executable-war) module) and can be used by any other web applications that want to be self-contained.
+It is used as the default embedded servlet container in Jenkins (via [executable-war](https://github.com/jenkinsci/extras-executable-war) module) and can be used by any other web applications that wants to be self-contained.

 ## History